dimitardanailov/gmail-helper/README.md

 ## Why I'm working on this tool ?

 Each day my mailbox receives a lot of emails.
 To reduce my reading time I've been using a lot of labels (at this moment I have 500+ diffferent labels).
+I'd like to introduce a new term: **structure data**.

-For me email which has at least one email is **structure data**.
+Structure data - email message has at least one label.

 I created this tool because I'd like to **increase** my productivity. **First version could create a filter.
 Filter creates or update an existing label.**

-### More about Gmail Labels and Filters
+### More about Gmail labels and filters

 Gmail has two great features: ["Labels"](https://support.google.com/mail/answer/118708?co=GENIE.Platform%3DAndroid&hl=en) and ["Filters"](https://support.google.com/mail/answer/6579?hl=en).
 What's my understation about `Labels` and `Filters`.
 Labels are similar like folders.
 Filters automatically labels arriving emails.